 Andy's areas of expertise include:

-The Facilities Group of Observational Studies has responsibility for all the Met Office equipment used on board the
+The Facilities Group of Observation Based Research has responsibility for all the Met Office equipment used on board the

 FAAM Bae146 aircraft.
 This list is not exhaustive but includes instruments such as the Shortwave Spectrometer (SWS), Spectral Hemispheric Irradiance Measurements (SHIMs), Fluorescence Water Vapour sensor (FWVS), Counterflow Virtual Impactor (CVI), Imaging Infra-Red Cameras (IIR), Wet Nephelometer and the large radiometers MARSS and DEIMOS.
 Occasional support and assistance is also provided to our colleagues at